LoveliJoli/CST116SRS06/README.md

 Unresolved Issues:  I was unable to code how to find the size of the array and incorporate it throughout the rest of my function.

 Notes: At this point, I have not heard from my right partner.
 I sent my data, however, I did not receive a function.
-Instead, we tested each others function and data together.
+Instead, my left partner and I traded both data and functions.

 Partner Left:  Ekans